plexguide/Sonarr-Hunter/README.md

-# Huntarr [Sonarr Edition] - Force Sonarr to Hunt Missing Shows & Upgrade Episode Qualities
+# Huntarr [Sonarr Edition] - Force Sonarr to Hunt!

 <h2 align="center">Want to Help?
 Click the Star in the Upper-Right Corner! ⭐</h2>